Table of Contents

 Cost to Hire a property Inspector - $50.00 per property (based on average)

-This job is probably the one that I would hand over LAST (once you have all other real estate automation systems under control).
+This job is probably the one that I would hand over LAST.
+And that is after all other real estate automation systems under control.
 It takes specialized training and practice before one can consider them an expert at this job.

 But once you find someone who is excellent at communicating, has good work ethic, and does a great job with FOLLOW UP, then you'll have it made in the shade.